stalbrec/FLARE/README.md

 > DAG gernated by: `snakemake --dag dot | dot -Tsvg > dag.svg`
 ![dag.svg](dag.svg)

+## Quickstart

+In order to run this workflow, follow these steps:

+1. clone the repository and install base `snakemake` environment:

+    ```bash
+    git clone https//github.com/stalbrec/FLARE
+    cd FLARE
+    conda env create -n snakemake -f envs/snakemake.yaml
+    ```

+2. update [`config/samples.tsv`](config/samples.tsv), to your desired list of samples, e.g.:

+    ```tsv
+    sample	R1	R2
+    Sample1	/path/to/Sample1/Sample1_R1.fastq.gz	/path/to/Sample1/Sample1_R1.fastq.gz
+    ```
+3. run the workflow
+    ```bash
+    snakemake
+    # options:
+    # --cores <number of cores default:64>
+    # -n perform a dry-run and list the jobs that will be run
+    ```

 ## Kraken2

 for kraken2 rules there is the option to load the database to tmpfs.
 For this, make sure you have a large enough tmpfs mounted somewhere and point the option `kraken2_tmpfs_path` in [config.yml](config/config.yml#L4).